 If you’re never going to print your images bigger than say A4, I suppose it might not matter that your subject’s eyelashes are not beautifully crisp.
 It would matter to me, but I get that to some it might not.
 A4 is, however, the smallest size that I print for clients.
 I shoot with the intention of creating gorgeous, high impact wall art.
 My intended size for images is therefore at least 30 inches (76cm).
 Therefore nothing less than tack sharp is acceptable.

-Back to strobe lighting
+Back to strobe lighting and sharp photos

 So, as I was saying, movement was fine all the time I was using strobes to light my subjects.
 Natural light is a very different story and I have really battled with this for the last year and a half.
 To the point that I thought there was something wrong with me.
 I thought that my hands must be more unsteady than I realised.

 I should add that my lenses have vibration reduction (image stabilisation).

 Also, I realised that photos I’d taken in portrait orientation were more often not sharp than photos taken in landscape orientation.
 This makes sense – it is easier to hold a camera steady in landscape orientation.
 So I started using a monopod when the light was a little low and I was shooting models.